 What is Steel?

 An alloy of iron and carbon is known as steel.
-Depending on the quantity of carbon and iron, steel is used in different areas and has several properties that are useful enough.
+Depending on the quantity of carbon and iron, steel is used in different areas and has several useful properties.

 It is low in cost and is extremely strong.
 It is also used to manufacture different products that are used in different areas.

-The word steel is derived from the proto-Germanic word “stahliją”, which means “something that is made from steel”.
+The word steel is derived from the proto-Germanic word “stahliją” meaning ” something made from steel”.
 If the carbon content in steel is less, then the iron content becomes weak and soft.

 Some additional elements are added while steel is made.
 These additional elements are added to improve the characteristics of the resultant alloy.

-The ancient steelmaking sites date nearly 4000 years back in 1800 BC in Anatolia.
+The ancient steelmaking sites date nearly 4000 years back to 1800 BC in Anatolia.
 Different forms of steel were used in different parts of the world.

 For example, Noric steel was used in the Roman military for various purposes.
-The quench-hardened steel was used by the Chinese people during the Warring States era.
+The Chinese people used quench-hardened steel during the Warring States era.

-Steel is one of the most used alloy metal.
+Steel is one of the most used alloy metals.
 Because of its distinctive properties, it is of great use and has proven to be helpful to mankind in many ways.

 Steel as an engineering and construction material is useful to us, and the steel industry has flourished thoroughly in most parts of the world.